-ENGL-101 Rhetoric & Composition Cr 3 XXXX-xxx Communication Elective ENGL-102 or 145; COMM-103, 104, or 120 3 MATH-xxx Mathematics Elective MATH-107, 110, or 210 4 XXXX-xxx Natural Science 7-10 XXXX-xxx Social & Behavioral Science Electives 6 XXXX-xxx Humanities Electives 6
+ENGL-101 Rhetoric & Composition Cr 3 XXXX-xxx Communication Elective ENGL-102 or 145; COMM-103, 104, or 120 3 MATH-xxx Mathematics Elective MATH-107, 110, or 210 4 XXXX-xxx Natural Science 7-10 XXXX-xxx Social & Behavioral Science Electives 6 XXXX-xxx Humanities Electives 6 This degree requires fulfillment of the Michigan Transfer Agreement General Education requirements.
+All courses

-This degree requires fulfillment of the Michigan Transfer Agreement General Education requirements.
+Agreement General Education requirements.
 All courses used to fulfill the MTA must have a grade of "C" or higher.
 A minimum of 30 general education (GE) credits must be taken.
 If the minimum number of credits from each GE category is taken, an additional course will be necessary from any of the five general education categories.